kreact/kreact/README.md

 * `SideEffect` (Optional): Represents a side effect operation after mutating the state like logging, database interactions etc.

 The components can be as complex or as simple as you want them to be.
+The rest is created for you.

 Here is a simple example to get started quickly: